byronbytes/Tasks/README.md

 - Blacklist sites that are known to be malicious or point to malicious websites.
 - Discord Rich Presense integration included!

-# 🦺Prerequisites
+# 🦺 Prerequisites

 To be able to run Tasks, you will need the following:
 - [Microsoft .NET Framework 3.0](https://www.microsoft.com/en-us/download/details.aspx?id=3005) or higher.

-# 🎁Setup
+# 🎁 Setup

 Tasks is a portable program (for now).
-You can head to the Releases page, choose the latest version, download the zip file (**Note**: Not the Source Code zip file).
+You can head to the Releases page, choose the latest version, download the top zip file.
 Extract the zip file, and execute the *.exe* file in the extracted files.
 You can now experience the program!

-# 📐Branch Information
+# 📐 Branch Information

 The **master** branch holds the most stable updates for the project, and if you are not looking to the experimental side, or just want to simply use Tasks, then feel free to visit the **master** branch for source code.